-Banksy makes 'souvenir' shirts for Colston statue trial
+Banksy makes T-shirt 'souvenirs' for statue-toppling trial

 - Published

-Banksy says he has made T-shirts to "mark the occasion" of the trial of the people accused of pulling down the statue of Edward Colston in Bristol.
+Banksy says he has made T-shirts to "mark the occasion" of the trial of four people accused of pulling down the statue of Edward Colston in Bristol.

-Four people are due to go on trial on Monday charged with criminal damage after the 17th Century slave trader's statue was torn down in June 2020.
+Three defendants are due to go on trial on Monday charged with criminal damage after the 17th Century slave trader's statue was torn down in June 2020.

 Banksy revealed the design of the shirts in an Instagram post on Friday evening.